Learn about The Sims policy towards Mods, when Mods are disabled, and how to safely re-enable Mods.

 We can’t screen or support any Mod, so there’s no way for us to know if a Mod that previously didn’t cause any issues for players may cause them now.

 By disabling Mods when we update, we hope to limit any issues or problems with your gameplay.
-You can always reinstall the Mods after you make sure everything is working like it should!
+You can check with Mod creators to find out if they are still compatible after a patch.

 You may re-enable Mods that were disabled during an Update via the options menu, but you should use caution and understand there may be risks.